JFerguson1903/Unit3_HW/README.md

 ## Description

 I was given the assignment through Triliogy/WASHU Coding Bootcamp to create an application that an employee can use to generate a random password based on criteria they have selected.
-The user story was that as an employee working with sensitive data I need to randomly generate a password that meets defined critera for a strong password to provide security.
+The user story was that, as an employee working with sensitive data, I need to randomly generate a password that meets defined critera for a strong password to provide security.

 The additional acceptance criteria was as follows: